redwoodjs/redwoodjs-com-archive/docs/projectConfiguration.md

 While the defaults are configured so that things JustWork™️, you can customize them by adding a `./codegen.yml` file to the root of your project.
 Your custom settings will be merged with the built-in ones.

-> If you're curious about the built-in settings, they can be found in [this file](https://github.com/redwoodjs/redwood/blob/main/packages/internal/src/generate/typeDefinitions.ts) in the Redwood source.
+> If you're curious about the built-in settings, they can be found [here](https://github.com/redwoodjs/redwood/blob/main/packages/internal/src/generate/typeDefinitions.ts) in the Redwood source.
 Look for the `generateTypeDefGraphQLWeb` and `generateTypeDefGraphQLApi` functions.

 For example, adding this `codegen.yml` to the root of your project will transform all the generated types to UPPERCASE: